 After this, you’ll be left with your Net Spendable Income, which tells you how much you have left for discretionary spending for food, shopping, going out, and other expenses.
 But first, there’s one more step until we get to creating our actual budget: annual expenses.

 III.
 Enter Annual Expenses

 The strategy behind including annual expenses is to set aside a monthly amount of money to prepare for when these big expenses come up.
 Start by adding in things you pay once a year for in the Annual Recurring box.
 Some examples are car registration, vacations, gifts, car maintenance, credit card annualy fees, Amazon Prime, etc.

 After you entered in all the annual expenses you can think of, the budget template will divide the total into a monthly amount as a line item back in the Monthly Recurring box.
 Now you have your final Net Spendable Income amount we can use to start budgeting.

 IV.
 Create Your Budget

 Now that you know how much money you can comfortably spend after savings, monthly recurring expenses, and planning for future annual expenses, you can create your budget.
 In the Monthly Budget box, enter categories of expenses and an allotted amount.
 Some examples include eating out, groceries, going out, shopping, coffee, alcohol, personal care, gas, etc.

-Thanks to some clever Google Sheet conditional formatting, the budget template will sum your Total monthly expenses.
+Thanks to some clever conditional formatting in Google Sheets, the budget template will sum your Total monthly expenses.
 If the Total is green, your expenses are under your Net Spendable Income.
 It will be red if it’s over and you will need to readjust your Monthly Budget or consider eliminating or reducing some of your monthly or annual recurring expenses.

-Note: Before we can get into the Summary, Spent vs Budget, and Expenses Last 7 Months boxes, we need to run through the other spreadsheet tabs in the budget template.
+Note: Before we can get into the Summary, Spent vs Budget, and Expenses Last 7 Months boxes, we need to run through the other tabs in the Google Sheet budget template first.

 V. Recording Expenses